Dowell-Lab/Tfit/README.md

 $ sh setup.sh
 ```

-which will simply run 'make clean' and 'make in the src/ subdirectory.
+which will simply run 'make clean' and 'make' in the src/ subdirectory.
 If the program compiles successfully you should see the following output.

 ```
 =========================================